 As stated earlier Punta Mita has a very tropical climate which is one of its main selling points to tourists and visitors all around the world.
 On average the temperatures in Punta Mita range from 83 degrees to 93 degrees throughout the year.
 With the inevitable exposure to the sun and constant outdoor activities, it’s advisable to bring sunscreen on your trip.

-While you can wear almost anything you like on the public beaches of Punta Mita, if you plan to visit the higher-end Punta Mita Beach Clubs or stay in a private resort, you may need to pack clothes according to their regulations.
+While you can wear almost anything you like on the public beaches of Punta Mita, if you plan to visit the higher-end Punta Mita Beach Clubs, you may need to pack clothes according to their regulations.
 Some places may not allow certain shoes, swimsuit styles, clothing items, etc. To ensure that you will be allowed in these areas, it’s best to check their travel guide or dress code and pack accordingly.

 Some things that you may need include multiple disposable masks just in case you lose or misplace your mask somewhere, any sanitizing or disinfecting agent that you can carry in your travel bag, and most importantly, your COVID-19 test results so that they know that you won’t cause any COVID outbreaks in the area.